jamigibbs/phantom/about.md

 permalink: /about/
 ---
 ### About Me
 I am a research assistant in the [Department of Computer Science](https://www.cs.cityu.edu.hk/) at [City University of Hong Kong](https://www.cityu.edu.hk/).
 In the Summer of 2023, I received an MSc degree in Communication Science from the [University of Amsterdam](https://www.uva.nl/en).

-My research focuses on the "human side" of Human-Computer Interaction (HCI), specifically Human-chatbot Interaction.
+My research focuses on the "human side" of Human-Computer Interaction (HCI).
 I am actively looking for any potential PhD opportunities.
-You may find me through [Email](zhuoyanli4@cityu.edu.hk) or [LinkedIn](https://www.linkedin.com/in/lizhuoyang720/?locale=en_US)

 ### Educational Background